HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Cook for another 15 minutes.

 After 60 minutes, check the internal meat temperature using an instant-read thermometer.
-The chicken is done when the breast meat registers about 160°F and the thigh registers about 170°F.
+The chicken is done when it measures 160-165°F in the thickest part of the breast and 170-175°F in the thigh.

 Crisp The Skin